rashin15/Publickey_encryption/README.md

 Digital signatures are then generated for both entities, adding an extra layer of security to the data.
 Subsequently, the encrypted data is sent and decrypted.
 To automate the process, a bash script is created, showcasing the entire encryption and decryption sequence.
-The script is stored in a GitHub repository.
-In conclusion, students successfully execute a comprehensive encryption scenario, encompassing key generation, data encryption, digital signatures, and automation using a bash script.
+In conclusion, i had successfully execute a comprehensive encryption scenario, encompassing key generation, data encryption, digital signatures, and automation using a bash script.